ray-project/ray/doc/source/cluster/metrics.md

 ## System and application metrics
-Ray exports metrics if you use `ray[default]`, `ray[air]`, or {ref}`other installation commands <installation>` that include Dashboard component.
+Ray exports metrics if you use `ray[default]` or {ref}`other installation commands <installation>` that include Dashboard component.
 Dashboard agent process is responsible for aggregating and reporting metrics to the endpoints for Prometheus to scrape.

 **System metrics**: Ray exports a number of system metrics.
 View {ref}`system metrics <system-metrics>` for more details about the emitted metrics.